 Out of 4,674 worker fatalities that occurred nationwide in 2017, nearly 1,000 of them (or roughly 20 percent) occurred in the construction industry.
 To put it another way, 1 in 5 occupational deaths each year happen on a construction site.

-The leading causes of worker deaths in the construction industry (besides being struck on the side of a highway construction site) were:
+The leading causes of worker deaths in the construction industry are: